dula2000/Algorithms/README.md

       -It is not an in-place sorting algorithm, because some extra space is required to sort the buckets.

  **The best and average-case complexity of bucket sort is O(n + k), and the worst-case complexity of bucket sort is O(n2), where n is the number of items.

+-----------------------Bubble Sort-----------------------------

+Bubble sort is a simple sorting algorithm that repeatedly steps through the list to be sorted, compares each pair of adjacent items and swaps them if they are in the wrong order.
+The pass through the list is repeated until no swaps are needed, which indicates that the list is sorted.
+The algorithm, which is a comparison sort, is named for the way smaller or larger elements "bubble" to the top of the list as the sort progresses.